 Skip advert

 0-62mph acceleration and top speed

 Depending on which battery size you go for, the 500’s single electric motor that drives the front wheels produces either 92bhp or 116bhp.
 The base model will do 0-62mph in 9.5 seconds and hit a top speed of 84mph, while those fitted with the bigger battery get that little extra oomph, so they can do the same sprint in nine seconds exactly and max out at 93mph.
+Both versions are faster than the e-C3, which takes nearly two seconds longer to complete the same 0-62mph sprint.

 The addition of electric power suits the 500 very well, because the 220Nm of torque and the typical instant drive associated with all EVs make even the less powerful models more than capable of keeping up with traffic in and around town.
-Even on the open road or motorway, however, the Fiat doesn’t feel out of its depth, with enough power on tap for overtaking manoeuvres.
+Even on the open road or motorway, the Fiat doesn’t feel out of its depth, with enough power on tap for overtaking manoeuvres.

 If you’re after something with even more performance, the souped-up Abarth 500e could be a suitable option.
-In typical hot-hatch fashion, the all-electric Abarth sticks with front-wheel drive, but power output from the single electric motor jumps to 150bhp with 235Nm of torque, enabling it to hit 62mph from standstill in 7.0 seconds.
+In typical hot-hatch fashion, the all-electric Abarth sticks with front-wheel drive, but power output from the single electric motor jumps to 150bhp with 235Nm of torque, enabling it to hit 62mph from a standstill in 7.0 seconds.

+Skip advert